Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Notes: Thanks to [cyxx](https://github.com/cyxx/blues) for the Blues Brothers engine that makes this possible.
 Also thanks to [Jetup13](https://github.com/Jetup13/blues-oga) for the porting work for the rk3326 platform.

 ### Quake 1 (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
-Instructions: Add .pak files to /roms/ports/quake/quakepaks then start Quake from Ports in the emulationstation menu
+Instructions: Add .pak files to /roms/ports/quake/quakepaks then start Quake from Ports in the emulationstation menu. \
+Notes: Thanks to [Libretro](https://github.com/libretro/tyrquake) for adding this as a retroarch core.

 ### Quake 2 (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Add .pak files to /roms/ports/quake2/baseq2 then start Quake 2 from Ports in the emulationstation menu. \
-Notes: There's no support for music at this time until Libretro or the original developer of that emulator fixes this.
+Notes: Thanks to the [Yamagi Quake II team](https://github.com/yquake2/yquake2) for developing this client and [romadu](https://github.com/romadu/yquake2) for the porting work for the rk3326 platform.

 ### RAWGL (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Includes the Out of this World demo files.
 You can add your own full game files to the ports/rawgl/gamedata/ folder.
 See this [link](https://github.com/cyxx/rawgl#supported-versions] for more supported files info.
 Then just start RAWGL from Ports in the emulationstation menu. \